wouterj/symfony-docs/create_framework/event-dispatcher.rst

     Analytics code just before the body tag.

 As you can see, ``addListener()`` associates a valid PHP callback to a named event (``response``); the event name must be the same as the one used in the ``dispatch()`` call.

-In the listener, we add the Google Analytics code only if the response is not a redirection, if the requested format is HTML, and if the response content type is HTML (these conditions demonstrate the ease of manipulating the Request and Response data from your code).
+In the listener, we add the Google Analytics code only if the response is not a redirection, if the requested format is HTML and if the response content type is HTML (these conditions demonstrate the ease of manipulating the Request and Response data from your code).